Deforestation: Biodiversity loss

-Health effects
+Oxygen-supply misconception

+Rainforests are widely believed by lay people to provide a significant amount of the world's oxygen.
+However, scientific research has found that rainforests contribute little net oxygen to the Earth's atmosphere, so deforestation has only a minor effect on atmospheric oxygen levels.
+In fact, about 50 percent of the Earth's oxygen is produced by algae, mostly in the oceans.

-Public health context
+On human health

+Deforestation reduces safe working hours for millions of people in the tropics, especially for those performing heavy labour outdoors.
+Continued global heating and forest loss is expected to amplify these impacts, reducing work hours for vulnerable groups even more.
+A study conducted from 2002 to 2018 also determined that the increase in temperature as a result of climate change, and the lack of shade due to deforestation, has increased the mortality rate of workers in Indonesia.
+A 2025 pan-tropical analysis estimated that local warming from tropical deforestation (2001–2020) exposed ~345 million people and was associated with ~28,330 additional heat-related deaths per year, accounting for roughly one-third of heat-attributable mortality in areas of forest loss, with the highest rates in Southeast Asia.

+Infectious diseases

-The degradation and loss of forests disrupts nature's balance.
-Indeed, deforestation eliminates a great number of species of plants and animals which also often results in an increase in disease, and exposure of people to zoonotic diseases.
-Deforestation can also create a path for non-native species to flourish such as certain types of snails, which have been correlated with an increase in schistosomiasis cases.
+Deforestation eliminates a great number of species of plants and animals which also often results in exposure of people to zoonotic diseases.
 Forest-associated diseases include malaria, Chagas disease (also known as American trypanosomiasis), African trypanosomiasis (sleeping sickness), leishmaniasis, Lyme disease, HIV and Ebola.
-The majority of new infectious diseases affecting humans, including the SARS-CoV2 virus that caused the current COVID-19 pandemic, are zoonotic and their emergence may be linked to habitat loss due to forest area change and the expansion of human populations into forest areas, which both increase human exposure to wildlife.
+The majority of new infectious diseases affecting humans, including the SARS-CoV-2 virus that caused the COVID-19 pandemic, are zoonotic and their emergence may be linked to habitat loss due to forest area change and the expansion of human populations into forest areas, which both increase human exposure to wildlife.

-Deforestation is occurring all over the world and has been coupled with an increase in the occurrence of disease outbreaks.
+Deforestation has been coupled with an increase in the occurrence of disease outbreaks.
 In Malaysia, thousands of acres of forest have been cleared for pig farms.
-This has resulted in an increase in the zoonosis the Nipah virus.
+This has resulted in an increase in the spread of the Nipah virus.
 In Kenya, deforestation has led to an increase in malaria cases which is now the leading cause of morbidity and mortality the country.
-A 2017 study in the American Economic Review found that deforestation substantially increased the incidence of malaria in Nigeria.
+A 2017 study found that deforestation substantially increased the incidence of malaria in Nigeria.

 Another pathway through which deforestation affects disease is the relocation and dispersion of disease-carrying hosts.
 This disease emergence pathway can be called "range expansion", whereby the host's range (and thereby the range of pathogens) expands to new geographic areas.
 Through deforestation, hosts and reservoir species are forced into neighboring habitats.
 Accompanying the reservoir species are pathogens that have the ability to find new hosts in previously unexposed regions.
 As these pathogens and species come into closer contact with humans, they are infected both directly and indirectly.
+Another example of range expansion due to deforestation and other anthropogenic habitat impacts includes the Capybara rodent in Paraguay.